 LEDs onboard can easily consume 1-5mA per LED depending on the series resistance used.
 If there are LEDs on board you can do the following:

 - remove LEDs if possible

 - reduce the number of LEDs

-- reduce the brightness by using higher series resistance value
+- reduce the brightness by using a higher series resistance value

 - blink LED instead of making it full-time ON.
 You can indicate with 10% time LED ON

-- let it be OFF and only show when required or when user interact with the device.
+- let it be OFF and only show when required or when the user interacts with the device.